 Things are done differently at a farmers market.
 There’s stuff there you won’t find in a supermarket.
 Weird and exotic stuff like real food.
 And what’s with all that dirt?
-Not to mention all the health you might get contaminated by if you eat any of it.
+Not to mention all the health you might be infected by if you eat it.
 Besides, it’s addictive isn’t it, all that flavour?

 Aside from the different and wholesome foods available, though, things are done differently at a farmers market.
 You may have to get your pennies out more than once, for instance, because there’s no check-out.
 Each vendor is independent and needs paying separately.
 Bizarre, huh?

 So what’s the ‘etiquette’ for shopping at a farmers market?
 How, exactly, are things done there and how do you make the most of it?

 RISE AND SHINE

 Get there early.
 Those in the know are well aware that the best produce gets bought first, so if you want the best, you need to beat the experienced farmers market shopper at their own game and turn up first thing.
 For Taunton Farmers Market, that means 9 am, when it opens.

 A farmer’s market veteran knows you have to be adaptable.

 Different vegetables will be on the stalls week-by-week, and certain other produce are not available out of season.
 It means you might not get everything on your list, but be brave – change your plans about your week’s menu on the hoof and try something new.

 Haggling is a common practice in many parts of the world, but it’s generally a no-no at farmers markets.